min69u/Reforestation/README.md

-## Whats a penguins favorite relative?
-Aunt Arctica.
+## What was a more important invention than the first telephone?
+The second one.